byteface/domonic/README.md

 ##### TODO - catch these errors and raise a friendly custom ParseError that tells you what to fix

-### Join-In
-Feel free to join in if you find it useful.

-If there's any methods you want that are missing or not complete yet.
-Just update the code and send a pull request.

-I'll merge and releaese asap.

 ### CLI